Nick Offerman: 2009–2015: Breakthrough with Parks and Recreation

 In 2009, The Office producers Michael Schur and Greg Daniels offered Offerman a series regular role in their NBC sitcom Parks and Recreation for the character Ron Swanson, the deadpan, government-hating, libertarian head of a city parks department and boss of Amy Poehler's character Leslie Knope.
 Slate magazine declared Offerman "Parks and Recreations secret weapon", and said he regularly stole scenes and "has a gift for understated physical comedy."
 The role weaves antagonism and political philosophy with humanity, while the intense libertarian philosophy the character lives out is often played off against the equally intense social liberalism and "do-gooder" mentality of Poehler's character.
 Offerman said that supporting parts such as that of Parks and Recreation are his ideal roles, and that he draws particular inspiration from Reverend Jim Ignatowski, the character played by Christopher Lloyd in the sitcom Taxi.

-Offerman has also been featured in the Adult Swim series Childrens Hospital with Rob Corddry and Rob Huebel.
+Offerman has been featured in the Adult Swim series Childrens Hospital.
 He is the voice of Axe Cop in the animated series of the same name that premiered on July 27, 2013.
 In the same year, Offerman portrayed Johnny Cool in the "Boston" episode of Derek Waters' Drunk History on Comedy Central.
-In 2014, he portrayed a lovesick German talk show host in The Decemberists' video, Make You Better.
-The same year, he also appeared in a short film The Gunfighter directed by Eric Kissack.
+In 2014, he portrayed a lovesick German talk show host in The Decemberists' video "Make You Better".
+The same year, he appeared in a short film The Gunfighter directed by Eric Kissack.
 Offerman played the role of the narrator of the film where the actors of the film break the fourth wall and are able to hear the narrator.

-2012 saw him in two film roles, as 21 Jump Streets Deputy Chief Hardy and in Casa de Mi Padre as DEA Agent Parker.
+In 2012, had two film roles, as 21 Jump Streets Deputy Chief Hardy and in Casa de Mi Padre as DEA Agent Parker.
 He reprised his role as Deputy Chief Hardy in 22 Jump Street two years later.
-Additionally, he starred in and produced an independent film, Somebody Up There Likes Me (2012), shot in Austin, Texas.
-He appeared in the 2013 comedy The Kings of Summer (2013), and We're the Millers, which starred Jason Sudeikis and Jennifer Aniston, and voiced MetalBeard in The Lego Movie.
+He starred in and produced an independent film, Somebody Up There Likes Me (2012), shot in Austin, Texas.
+He appeared in the 2013 comedy The Kings of Summer (2013), and We're the Millers, and voiced MetalBeard in The Lego Movie.
 Offerman conceived of and starred in punk band FIDLAR's 2013 video for their song "Cocaine".
-Offerman also played an alcoholic college guidance counselor in Believe Me.
-In 2014, Offerman and Mullally starred alongside each other in the off-Broadway one-act play, Annapurna.
+Offerman played an alcoholic college guidance counselor in Believe Me.
+In 2014, Offerman and Mullally starred together in the off-Broadway one-act play, Annapurna.
 The two play an estranged couple that reunites one last time.
 In 2015, Offerman starred as Ignatius J. Reilly in a theatrical adaptation of A Confederacy of Dunces with the Huntington Theatre Company.
 Offerman played the recurring role Karl Weathers in the second season of Fargo (2015).
 Offerman voiced Grandpa Mike alongside wife Megan Mullally who voiced Grandma Linda in Hotel Transylvania 2 (2015).